sindresorhus/protocolify/readme.md

 protocolify('http://todomvc.com');
 //=> 'http://todomvc.com'

-// if it exists on disk it will be interpreted as a file and not an URL protocolify('index.js');
+// If it exists on disk, it will be interpreted as a file and not a URL protocolify('index.js');
 //=> 'file:///Users/sindresorhus/dev/protocolify/index.js'
 ```